License GuideSOC 17-2171

 Read more

-You'll take a two-part exam.
+You'll face two parts on your nuclear engineer licensing exam.
 The first covers national standards and applies everywhere.
-The second focuses on your state's specific nuclear engineering laws and regulations.
-Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer both sections.
-You'll complete the exam at a testing center on a computer.
-You need to pass each portion separately.
-The exact passing score varies by state, so check your state board's requirements before you sit for the test.
+The second tests your state's specific laws and regulations.
+Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
+You schedule your test through one of these vendors, who handle registration, proctoring, and score reporting.
+Each state sets its own passing score, though most fall between 70 and 75 percent.
+Check your state board's website for exact requirements before you register.

 Renewal